pixelzery/pixelzery.github.io/_category/notes.md

 ---
-tag: notes
 permalink: "/notes/"
-description: "Quick little observations/snippets and stuff that are generally helpful to have around"
+description: "Quick little observations/snippets and stuff that are generally useful to note down"
 ---